Popmotion/popmotion/docs/api/reactions/value.md

 # Value

-A [reaction](/api/reactions) that tracks the state of a number and allows velocity queries.
+A [multicast reaction](/api/reactions) that tracks the state of a number and allows velocity queries.

 ## Import